Bagoum/danmokou/README.md

 - (Optional) Build the F# project in the `FS` folder targeted at 4.7.2.
 I have provided DLLs so you don't have to do this unless you make changes to the F# code.
   - Copy the output DLLs (Common, FParsec, FParsecCS, FSharp.Core, Parser, System.ValueTuple) to `Assets/Plugins/Self/Core`
-- Then build it in Unity.
-The current version I am using is 2020.1.0b14.
-Any version above 2020 should work (there are some new mesh functions in 2020 that are not present in 2019).

 # Documentation